RyanTDL/tp/docs/UserGuide.md

 Explore potential dining, activities, and gifts options.
 - `list`: View a comprehensive list of restaurants, activities, and gift ideas.

+### Searching Options
+Search for potential dining. activities, and gift options to add on to your favourites.
+Search within your favourites list as well.
+- `find`: Search the database for potential dining places, activities and gifts.
+Search your favourites list for specific entries as well.

 ### Personalisation
 Tailor the application experience to your preferences for more customised suggestions.
 - `me`: Input personal details and preferences to enable personalised suggestions.